(a printable zine/ pdf version of this can be found at the end or in ‘zines’ tab).

 Part III: Liberal morality and safety.

 My question ends up being, what if the most effective resolution to the pandemic (or any crisis) is the most technocratic, authoritarian one?
 Does liberal moralism require us to be good with that?
-Even if, with the benefit of hindsight, you answer ‘yes’ to the first question, I hope you understand that I will keep answering ‘no’.
+Even if, with the benefit of hindsight, you answer ‘yes’ to the first question, I hope you understand that I will keep answering ‘no’ to the second one.

 Mostly, I’m scared of how attempts to be collectively responsible to each other became conflated with, and opened the door to a righteous and shaming morality.
 How an insistence on safety as a moral imperative that must precede all others, grows into a suspicious monster that seeks security in the cold embrace of the state.
 Even though she wrote this for a different context, it’s worth repeating Jackie Wang’s point in Against Innocence that “removing all elements of risk and danger reinforces a politics of reformism that just reproduces the existing social order”.
 She was writing from the USA about how the politics of innocence and safety are foundational to anti-black violence, especially as perpetrated by the state through racialised policing and incarceration.